 Shakir Mustafa, Academic Liaison (firstname.lastname@example.org) Shakir is Visiting Associate Professor of Arabic at Northeastern University.
 He grew up in Iraq and taught at Mosul University in Northern Iraq for eleven years.
 His most recent book, Contemporary Iraqi Fiction: An Anthology, has been recognized as “one of the most important books in 2008” by The Bloomsbury Review.
 Shakir’s biography (2001-present) has been selected for inclusion in Who’s Who in America, 2001, and Who’s Who in American Higher Education, 2003, 2004, and in the Dictionary of International Biography.

-Robert L. Rosser, Executive Director, USA (email@example.com) Robert is a college professor with more than forty years of experience in higher education as instructor and administrator.
+Robert L. Rosser, Executive Director & Coordinator of Support Groups (email@example.com) Robert is a college professor with more than forty years of experience in higher education as instructor and administrator.
 He holds a Ph.D. in Rhetoric, Linguistics and Literature from the University of Southern California.
 Robert has taught EFL and ESL in Mexico, Saudi Arabia, and Thailand.
 With the University of Maryland, he has taught communications and humanities in South Korea, Japan, Spain, Kuwait, and Italy.
-He is the author of several books on the ministry of lector (communication skills in the liturgical context).
+He is the author of several books on the ministry of lector.
 Robert heads up the national ISP office in St. Louis, MO.

 Founders of The Iraqi Student Project